 The memory avant garde, 2019

-Plastic conglomerate, emergency blanket, acryl and lack on cloth
+Plastic conglomerate, emergency blanket, acrylic and lacquer on cloth.

 OIASSO Museum & Ermita Santa Elena, Irún, ES

-As a visual contrapunto, The Memory Avant Garde represents different voices that coexist in the same space.
-In the hermitage of Santa Elena in North Spain coexist the remains of a Roman necropolis of the first century and a Christian medieval temple.
-This artistic installation is a leap in time to represent an aesthetic characteristic of our contemporaneity represented through a ruin and coexisting with the ruins of our cultural heritage.
+As a visual contrapunto, The Memory Avant Garde represents different times that coexist in the same space.
+In the hermitage of Santa Elena in Irún, North Spain the remains of a Roman necropolis of the first century and a Christian medieval temple are visible.
+This artistic installation is a leap in time to visualise an aesthetic characteristic of our times represented through a contemporary ruin that is showed at the same space as the ruins of our romanic cultural heritage.

-A painting-sculpture in the shape of a column of blue associated with Europe is shown suspended in the air, without a base or capital, without stability and without holding anything.
-Painted fragments represent the sea, signs of prohibition ,lifebuoys, confetti, a piece of a metal fence and glitter.
-A floating column in the air like the news that comes to us from Europe and the festivities of our daily life.
+A painting-sculpture in the shape of a Europe-flag-blue column is shown suspended in the air, without a base or capital, without stability and without holding anything.
+Painted fragments represent the sea, signs of prohibition, lifebuoys, confetti, a piece of a metal fence and glitter.